t7r0n/CUDA-Optimized-Algorithms/README.md

 ## Overview

 The linear search algorithm is a basic search technique that checks every element in an array until it finds the target value.
 While straightforward, it becomes computationally expensive as the dataset size increases.
-This project leverages the parallel processing capabilities of GPUs to accelerate this process, making it feasible to handle datasets as large as 1 billion elements.
+This project leverages the parallel processing capabilities of GPUs to accelerate this process, making it feasible to handle datasets as large as 1 Trillion elements.

 ## Features